guneeshvats/Earthquake-Simulation-in-Blender/README.md

-# Earthquake-Simulation-in-Blender
+# Simulating-Earthquake-Exploring-Building-Vulnerabilities-using-Blender
-Earthquake Simulation using Blender.
-This is a project for the course - Disaster Management.
-We have taken various cases of multi-storey buildings and simulated an original scenario with tuning the hyper-parameters on blender.
+Earthquake Simulation using `Blender`.
+This repo is a project for the course - Disaster Management - spring '24.
+We have taken various cases of multi-storey buildings and simulated a real world scenario with tuning the hyper-parameters on blender and constructing various typologies and structure of buildings to see what is the impact of a progressive earthquake on these concrete material buildings.